goblindegook/wp-cas-server/README.txt

 Behind the scenes, the application then contacts the CAS server over a secure connection to independently verify that the security ticket is valid.
 The CAS server responds with information about the user's status, confirming they are who they claim to be.

+= How can I change the default settings? =

+At the moment, the only way to change the default settings is through the Hooks API.

 = Where can I read about the CAS protocol specification? =

 You may peruse the CAS 1.0 and 2.0 protocol specifications in complete detail at the [official project site](http://www.jasig.org/cas/protocol).